tessmannaugusto/LinsBank/README.md

 # LinsBank

-Simple program which simulates simple banking operations in the console.
+Simple program which simulates basic banking operations in the console.
 My first small project made with Java.